 Years later, Jordanna Stephen, a celebrated publicist, instituted October 30 as National Publicist Day as a tribute to that landmark event.
 Since 2015, every year, publicists are celebrated for their excellent behind-the-scenes work.

 On this day, publicists and people associated with public relations conduct events, seminars, conferences, and generally catch up on all that is going on in their profession.
 Since publicists primarily work behind the scenes, it is a day for them to step out and pat themselves on the back for ensuring that people receive proper communication.
+Public Relations is often thought of the same as marketing, and while the two overlap, there are distinct differences.
 Their roles have become more critical today, with the internet speeding up the rate at which news travels.
 It becomes essential that the correct information reaches the general public before they fall prey to fake news and rumors.

 National Publicist Day timeline